A scenic journey by regional train between the Bernese Oberland and the Valais

 Lötschberg Mountain Railway versus quick connections

-The RegioExpres Lötschberger trains aren’t the only way to travel between the Bernese Oberland and the Valais.
-An alternative is the Lötschberg base tunnel between Spiez and Brig.
+The regional trains that serve the mountain railway aren’t the only way to travel between the Bernese Oberland and the Valais.
+An alternative is the Lötschberg Base Tunnel between Spiez and Brig.
 It opened in 2007.
-The 34,6 km long tunnel is used by freight and passenger trains.
+The 34,6 km long tunnel is used by freight trains and passenger trains.

-The RegioExpress trains cross several tunnels, including the Lötschberg tunnel between Kandersteg and Goppenstein.
-This tunnel shouldn’t be confused with the much longer Lötschberg base tunnel.
+The mountain trains cross several tunnels, including the Lötschberg tunnel between Kandersteg and Goppenstein.
+This tunnel shouldn’t be confused with the much longer Lötschberg Base Tunnel.

 Here’s how to choose between both options:

 - If a quick transfer is your main goal, and if you’d like to experience the longer tunnel ride, the faster trains that use the base tunnel are an excellent choice.
 A ride from Bern to Brig takes about 1h05.

-- If you don’t mind a longer ride, enjoy alpine scenery, or don't like long tunnel stretches, the RegioExpress is the better alternative.
+- If you don’t mind a longer ride, enjoy alpine scenery, or don't like long tunnel stretches, the mountain route is the better alternative.
 Bern-Brig takes about 1h45.

-Combine the RegioExpress Lötschberger journey with other activities
+Combine the Lötschberg Mountain Railway with other activities

 A trip from Bern to Brig by regional train takes less than 2 hours.
 So there’s plenty of time to expand your train ride with other day trips:

 - Start or end your ride with a visit to Bern.

 - Get off in the lakeside towns Thun or Spiez and enjoy a boat ride over Lake Thun.

 - Get out in Spiez and enjoy the mountain panorama from the Niesen.

 - Make a side trip to Interlaken and the Jungfrau region.

 - Get out in Frutigen for a visit to the famous lake and nature park of Blausee.

 - Take the gondola to Oeschinensee from Kandersteg.

 - Visit the Stockalper palace in Brig.